denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 announcing the site-wide ban of several controversial subreddits (emphasis mine): "We will ban subreddits that allow their *communities* to use the subreddit as a *platform* to harass individuals when moderators don't take action.
 We’re banning *behavior*, not ideas."
-The distinction between people, platforms, and practices is clear.
+Some finer points can be found in the statement, buat the distinction between people, platforms, and practices is clear.
 At least in this instance, Reddit Inc. does not refer to itself as a community.

 The recent [turmoil at Reddit](https://hbr.org/2015/07/how-reddit-the-business-lost-touch-with-reddit-the-culture)